chris-short/chrisshort.net/content/causes/index.md

 > Since 2013, our community has raised over $27,000 to help the UNC Children's Hospital.
 We hope to continue that tradition in a big way again this year.
 Every little bit helps!
 Please join us through a donation, or come run the race with us!

 ## Previously Supported Charities (bad ones)

+### Open Source Initiative

+The treatment of people with opposing views on what [the definition of Open Source AI](/data-deception-osis-open-source-ai-fallacy/) is was MORE than enough to stop sending money to OSI.
+I appreciate their work on licenses but, the leadership are monsters.

 ### Free Software Foundation